RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Infrastructure/Overview of GCP Infrastructure.md

 **- Key Features of Cloud Identity:**
 **1. User and Group Management: ** Create and manage user accounts and groups within your organization.

 **2. Security: ** Implement strong security measures, such as multi-factor authentication (MFA) and single sign-on (SSO).

-Compliance: Ensure compliance with regulatory requirements by managing and auditing user access.
+**3. Compliance:** Ensure compliance with regulatory requirements by managing and auditing user access.

-Benefits
+**4. Centralized Management:** Simplifies the management of user identities and access across multiple services and applications.

-Centralized Management: Simplifies the management of user identities and access across multiple services and applications.
+**5. Enhanced Security:** Provides robust security features to protect your organization's data and resources.

-Enhanced Security: Provides robust security features to protect your organization's data and resources.
+**6. Scalability:** Easily scales to accommodate the needs of growing organizations.

-Scalability: Easily scales to accommodate the needs of growing organizations.
+**Cloud Identity is an essential tool for managing and securing access to your GCP resources, ensuring that only authorized users can access sensitive data and services.
-Cloud Identity is an essential tool for managing and securing access to your GCP resources, ensuring that only authorized users can access sensitive data and services.
+**